legendu-net/blog/en/content/2015/05/ipython-is-the-best-shell/ipython-is-the-best-shell.markdown

         :::bash
         %%bash -s "$myPythonVar" "$myOtherVar"
         echo "This bash script knows about $1 and $2"

+    Shell environment variables can also be used in a shell command in IPython.
+    However,
+    you must use double dollar signs (instead of a single dollar sign) for shell variables.

+        :::ipython
+        x = 1
+        echo $$HOME {x}

 3. When you use the prefix `!` to run a shell command, background jobs by suffixing `&` is not supported!